Bona Vacantia - Guidelines

 A dissolved Company refers to a company that was prevousily registered to Companies House but has been struck off the Companies Registry or wound up by a liquidator.
 The assets of the company become property of the Crown and the company can no longer trade or own any assets.

 Dissolved Companies' Assets

 Before a company is dissolved, the members should ensure that any assets owned by the company are transferred out of the company's name.
 If this is not properly attended to, any assets which were owned by the company at the date of dissolution will then pass into the ownership of the Crown.
-Such assets are then known as bona vacantia, which is a Latin expression meaning ownerless goods.

-It is only assets which pass to the Crown as bona vacantia.
 When a company is dissolved, any liabilities which the company had are extinguished.
 If therefore the company owed money to a creditor, that debt is extinguished by the dissolution of the company.
 The only remedy that the creditor has is to restore the company to the Register, and then bring legal proceedings against the restored company, to enforce the debt against any assets owned by the company.

 Property Held on Trust

 It is only assets that were beneficially owned by a company at the time it was dissolved which pass to the Crown as bona vacantia.
 If assets were held by the company upon trust for another person, those assets do not pass to the Crown as bona vacantia.